MARN-5895/Website/lectures/02_jupyterlab/README.md

 AUTHOR      DAVE WOODCOCK  95 12 18
 AUTHOR      DAVE WOODCOCK  95  12 18
 ```
-It looks like Dave Woodcock did all the work.
+It looks like Dave Woodcock did all the work!

 Breaking down the loop above, the `*.pdb` matched all filenames that end with the extension `.pdb` and creates a list of filenames.
-The variable `molecule` takes the values of each filename in each iteration of the loop.
+At each iteration, the variable `molecule` takes one member of the filename list.
+The command `head -n 2` takes the first two lines of `molecule`.
+The result in then piped into the command `tail -n 1`, which will take the last line of those two lines (i.e., the second line of `molecule`).
+The dollar sign in ...

 ## Key points